Dominicmburu/Gibli/backend/fixes-to-do/fixes.md

 7. Remember to change the products to be displayed to only ever show products from verified sellers only in the 'GetProductsToDisplay' stored procedure by ALTERING THE WHERE CLAUSE TO 1
    And in the search products sp or do a global search of IsVerified = 0

+8. Currently the verification Link is not expiring, make it expire